adiojha629/package-alarm/README.md

 2. A smaller micro-controller could run the device.
 The Arduino was needed only to sound the buzzer; in a industrial application a smaller micro-controller (Arduino Nano for example) could perform this task.

 3. A Louder buzzer.
 The small DC buzzer used offers a shrill sound, but the louder the better.
 An industrial application will require a louder buzzer.

-##Closing Remarks
-View the video below to see the device in action.
-With better materials this device can be put inside Amazon packages, and keep our packages safe!